Signs Your Great Dane is Spoiled

 - Lack of mental stimulation: Dogs need brain exercise as much as physical activity

 I’ve discovered that a tired Great Dane isn’t just about physical exercise – their minds need workouts too.
-Here are some effective ways I keep my dog’s barking under control:
+Here are some practical ways I keep my dog’s barking under control:

 - Puzzle toys filled with treats